fdekeers/mozart-container/README.md

 This directory can be used, for example, to store Oz source code files.
 Inside the container, this directory will be located in `/root/DIR_BASENAME`.
-If the argument is not specified, the default host directory to be shared is `./oz-files`, which will be created if not present.
-NB : the files you create/modify and save on the container directory will be saved in the host directory too.
+If the argument is not specified, the default host directory to be shared is `.\oz-files`, which will be created if not present.
+NB : the files you create, modify and save on the container directory will be saved in the host directory too.

 The `-n` option allows to provide the name to give to the container instance.
 Please note that two running instances can not have the same name.